What is Lost Pet Registry KC?

 to serve as a centralized place for people to report lost or found pets in hopes that a reunion could be made before the pet ever had to be brought into a shelter,

 to help reduce the shelter population by locating owners of the animals currently being held there, and

 to educate the community on what they needed to do to quickly locate a missing pet, or how to proceed when they found one.

 Over the years the organization has helped to reunite hundreds of animals with their families.
 Janice remained very active in the organization until her death more than 30 years later.

 In 2011 Lost Dog Registry closed their physical office location and transitioned to a web based presence with the launch of the Lost Pet Registry KC website and Facebook page.
 This enabled people to actually view reports called in by others, boosting the number of matches that could be made immediately.
 The ability to show a photo of the lost or found animal also was a huge advantage, since a persons’ description of the same animal could sometimes vary immensely.
 Pictures were key in reunions of pets who had been missing for extended periods of time or who had become dislocated away from the original area they went missing.
-Currently the organization is run by a small group of volunteers from the animal community who have ties with several local animal shelters.
-Lost and found reports can be filed online through the website, and people are encouraged to attach a picture to their report.

 Please be an advocate for those who have no voice......tell your family and friends about the Registry, and stay informed about missing pets in your area so you can be another set of eyes to help that pet make it back home.
 Your simple act could literally change the life of an animal forever.